-I'm a Houstonian, a sailor, and a programmer.
-As of right now, I'm 11,638 days old.
+I'm a rock climbing fanatic, programmer, and graphic designer.
+As of right now, I'm 14,007 days old.
 My biggest dream in life is to pilot my own submarine.

 I enjoy thinking about interface and interaction design, and just how people use technology in general.
 I feel that scientific advance is being attenuated by its own complexities and work is needed to bridge different disciplines.
-Thus the design and engineering of projects interests me greatly, as well as other meta-level thoughts on what allows large complex things to keep ticking.
+In that way, the design and engineering of projects interests me greatly, as well as other meta-level thoughts on what allows large complex things to function.

-My primary line of work is on the internet, either on the desktop, on the web, or through mobile applications.
-I am what is increasingly referred to as a full-stack developer, which — I think — is just a fancy title for a generalist.
+My primary line of work is on the internet, building desktop apps, web apps, or mobile apps.
+I guess I'm what recruiter-types like to call a full-stack developer, which — I think — is just a fancy title for someone who can write code and markup.
 I work with database layers, back-end application code, front-end markup, and everything in between.
 For better or for worse, I am not often focused in niche domains.
-I enjoy experimenting with technologies that I’ve never used before rather than honing my abilities in areas in which I’m already fluent.
+I enjoy experimenting with technologies that I've never used before rather than honing my abilities in areas in which I'm already fluent.

 Most of my open source contributions can be found on my GitHub profile.